tugrul512bit/FastCollisionDetectionLib/README.md

 ## Sparse - Linear - Adaptive Grid

-- More than 2000x speedup against naive brute-force, in single-thread
+- More than 2000x speedup against naive brute-force, in single-thread for 10000 particles
+- 60 FPS for 20000 particles and ~25000 collision pairs on 2.1GHz FX8150 single-thread
+- - 100+ FPS for new CPUs
 - Better performance stability compared to non-sparse version
 - Better SIMD support on all-pairs computation method using tiled-computing